TheNoyesLab/WGS_SNP_pipelines/docs/WGS_tool_descriptions.md

           * the use of VarScan instead of FreeBayes for SNP calling
           * improved production of intermediate files in standard formats
           * the use of RAxML v8 to infer trees instead of PhyML (Guindon et al., 2010; Garrison and Marth, 2012; Koboldt et al., 2012; Stamatakis, 2014).
 The source code is available at https://github.com/lskatz/Lyve-SET (v1.1.4f, doi: 10.5281/zenodo.163647).
+      *  Lyve-SET requires as input a set of raw reads and a phylogenetically related reference genome assembly.
+        * Lyve-SET has only been tested with Illumina reads and default settings are optimized for Illumina data, but it can accept FASTQ files from any platform.
   * [CFSAN-SNP](https://github.com/CFSAN-Biostatistics/snp-pipeline)
     * https://www.ifsh.iit.edu/sites/ifsh/files/departments/James_Pettengill.pdf
   * [KSNP3](https://sourceforge.net/projects/ksnp/files/)